Disponible en Anglais seulement

 - Goodis v.
 Ministry of Correctional Services, S.C.J.
 No. 31 Co-counsel before the Supreme Court of Canada for Jane Doe in access to information matter.
 Requester’s counsel sought access to the sealed record where solicitor-client privilege claimed by the Ministry;

-- v.
-Attuah, O.J.
+- R v.
+Attuah et al, O.J.
 No. 3339.
 Co-counsel for physician regarding fraud and conspiracy to defraud OHIP.
 On certiorari successfully quashed committal for trial on basis that not a scintilla of evidence supporting committal for trial on all counts;

 - Children’s Lawyer for Ontario v.
 Ontario (Information and Privacy Commissioner), (2005) 75 O.R.
 (3d) 309 (Ont.
 C.A.);

 - Co-counsel acting as amicus regarding role of Information and Privacy Commissioner on judicial review application and submissions regarding merits;

 - Remtulla v.
 Zeldin, O.J.
-No. 3424 Counsel for Dr. Zeldin involving informed consent.
+No. 3424 Counsel for Dr. Zeldin at trial involving informed consent to surgery.
 Case against Dr. Zeldin dismissed;

-- D. v.
+- v.
 White, (2004) 189 O.A.C.
 256. Co-counsel for lawyer regarding whether a new trial lies based on a claim of ineffective assistance of counsel barred by settlement and release in solicitor’s negligence claim.
 Argument that an appeal on the basis of ineffective assistance of counsel was precluded accepted by the Court of Appeal;

 - OCT v.
 Gaumont (2003).
 Counsel for the Ontario College of Teachers, hearing proceeding in French.
 Mr. Gaumont found guilty of professional misconduct regarding improper sexual contact with student; and